 What is tofu steak?

-Tofu steak is a dish made by coating firm tofu with potato starch and pan frying it in butter, a bit like how you might pan fry a steak.
+Tofu steak is a dish made by coating firm tofu with potato starch and pan frying it in butter, a little like how you might pan fry a steak.
 It is believed that this dish was first invented by Susumu Saito, head chef of the Takamatsu Washington Hotel chain.
 It is now known as a healthy (and cheap) version of steak that can easily be made at home!

 As for sauces, they range from a simple Japanese steak sauce to a starchy sauce with mushrooms.
-In my recipe, I use classic Japanese combo of soy sauce, mirin and sake with bit of ginger and garlic.
+In my recipe, I use classic Japanese combination of soy sauce, mirin and sake with bit of ginger and garlic.
 It has a teriyaki sauce-like feeling with some added fragrance!